 My queen room was located toward the back of the hotel on the first floor with a patio and sliding glass door leading out to the grass and swimming pool.
 It was an ideal location for me because I felt safe parking my car at night and it was an easy walk to my hotel room with my luggage.
 The self parking was free and plentiful.
 Motorcyclists will feel safe parking their bikes in back of the hotel, too.
 If you are flying into Redding, the Red Lion offers a complimentary airport shuttle to the hotel.

 As is expected with Red Lion hotels, the rooms are clean with a work desk and chair, coffee maker and refrigerator.
 My queen bed was fine, but I did feel a bit of a wind tunnel effect when the air conditioner kicked on sporadically.
 The shower was nice and hot and I liked the eco-friendly shampoo, conditioner and body lotions offered, as well as a hairdryer in the bathroom.

 Business travelers will like the free wifi and business center.
 If you are traveling with your pet, be sure to become a Red Lion member of their “Hello Rewards” loyalty program because pets stay free, otherwise there is a $15. per stay fee.
 Room rates are determined by length of stay with discounts offered for AAA, AARP and military members.
 Rates start at $98 with best available rates and package deals offered.
 Check the website for current pricing.
-Compare rates and at one of the booking sites such as Expedia, Travelocity or Priceline.
+Compare rates and at one of the booking sites such as Travelocity.

 Nancy D. Brown was hosted by Red Lion Hotel Redding.
 As always her thoughts, opinions and photography are her own.